eventql/eventql/doc/deployment/components_evqld.md

 machines.
 When running in cluster mode, the individual EventQL Server instances connect to a coordination service like Zookeeper.

-The evqld program has somey options that can be specified at startup.
+The evqld program has some options that can be specified at startup.
 For a complete list of options, run this command:

     $ evqld  --help